sobstel/golazon-legacy/README.md

 ## Decisions

-* Stack: Riot.js, CoffeeScript, SCSS, BEM, [Primer](http://primercss.io/).
+* Stack: Riot.js, CoffeeScript, SCSS.
+See package.json for more.
 * Build tools: brunch, npm.
 * Architecture: static SPA site (hosted at GitHub) + external API.
 * No images, except inline svg logo or icons (if any).
   * Too much weight, too much data to transfer and it's supposed to be extremely lightweight.

-* No general live matches page.
-Live matches only at competition/team/match page.
+## Technical

+### General styles

+* block - full width block
+* column - one of 2 columns
+* hpadding - standard hortizonal padding